nglasl/silverstripe-apiwesome/README.md

 #### Recursive Relationships

-This is enabled by default, however will impact performance if many nested relationships are visible.
+These are enabled by default, however will greatly impact performance if many nested relationships are visible.

 To disable the recursion: